In Kenosha and Beyond, Guns Become More Common on American Streets - ExBulletin

 Gun rights activists seeking better access to weapons and strong self-defense arrangements argue that armed clashes will remain rare.

-Some Republicans were quick to applaud the verdict.
-They support Rittenhouse as a patriot who took a stand against lawlessness and exercised his 2nd Amendment rights.
+Republicans, including former President Donald Trump, were quick to applaud the verdict.
+They support Rittenhouse as a patriot who took a stand against lawlessness and exercised his Second Amendment rights.

 Discord over the right to bear arms in public places has spilled over into state legislatures following a 2020 plot to storm the Michigan Capitol, the Jan.
 6 insurgency at the U.S. Capitol.
 United States and other threats.
-States, including Michigan and New Mexico, have banned guns in their capitals this year, and Montana and Utah have tightened concealed carry fees.
+States including Michigan and New Mexico have banned firearms in their capitals this year, while Montana and Utah have tightened concealed carry fees.

-At the Supreme Court, justices are weighing the biggest gun case in more than a decade, a dispute over whether New York’s gun law violates 2nd Amendment right to retain and carry arms.
+At the Supreme Court, justices are weighing the biggest gun case in more than a decade, a dispute over whether New York’s law allowing guns violates Second Amendment right to detain and carry arms.

 Defenders of the law say its removal would put more guns on the streets of cities, including New York and Los Angeles.

-Note: This story has been edited to correct the fact that Jacob Blake was paralyzed, and not killed, in a police shootout.